duvdug/duvdug.github.io/aboutus.md

 title: About us
 subtitle: About the Dutch Virtual Desktop Usergroup
 ---
 Hello, we are the Dutch Virtual Desktop Usergroup, aka DuvDug.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+What keeps us busy?

+- Azure Virtual Desktop
+- CloudPC
+- Windows 365
+- Microsoft Endpoint Manager

+And all related to these components like, image management (Azure Image Builder, Packer, etc), automation, Azure DevOps, deployment.
+If you have any related topic and like to talk about it?
+Feel free to add a session with the form or contact one of use.

-### My story
+### Our team

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.